Thousand Pillar Temple:

 Other places to visit – Warangal:

-Sri Veeranarayana Temple is built around 1104 AD represents the Chalukyan style.
+Sri Veeranarayana Temple built around 1104 AD, represents the Chalukyan style.

 How to Reach:

 - Through Airways: Hyderabad airport is the nearest airport.

-- Through Roadways: Transport Corporation of Telangana government is operating buses for Warangal to all its neighbouring cities.
-You can also go by your private transport.
+- Through Roadways: TSRC is providing buses for Warangal to all its neighbouring cities.
+You can also go by private transport.